Cığalazade Yusuf Sinan Pasha: Legacy

-The Cağaloğlu quarter in Istanbul, a household name in Turkey for having been the equivalent of London's Fleet Street as the city's press center, and where Yusuf Sinan Pasha had constructed a palace and a hamam (Turkish bath), is named after him and carries his name to this day.
+The Cağaloğlu quarter in Istanbul, a household name in Turkey for having been the equivalent of London's Fleet Street as the city's press center, and where Yusuf Sinan Pasha had constructed a palace and a hamam (Turkish bathhouse), is named after him and carries his name to this day.
 The bath, known as Cağaloğlu Hamam after the Pasha, was reconstructed in 1741.

 The song "Sinàn Capudàn Pascià" by the Genoese singer-songwriter Fabrizio De André tells the story of Sinan Pasha.
 It is completely in Genoese dialect and is part of the album Crêuza de mä.